Ride the Americas

 Only two languages required for the whole trip….English and Spanish.

-Managing money is not too hard on this trip as our ATM cards should work in all countries we visit.
+Managing money is not too hard on this trip as our ATM cards work in all countries we visit.
 Pre purchased American Dollars on Travel Card.

 After assessing our immunisation status we got a couple of jabs to top up our previous extensive vaccinations.
 Main concerns are Rabies and Yellow Fever.